optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 #### When to use it

-- Simple optimization problems

-    - But many
+- Solve many instances of same optimization problem

-- Robustness to hyper-parameters
+- Differentiate optimization w.r.t hyperparameters

 </div>